bytecodealliance/component-docs/component-model/src/design/components.md

 composed together via their imports and exports.
 Two modules or components can be composed if the imports of one are satisfied by the exports of another.
-Composition can be repeated arbitarily, composing a single component out of many interlocking modules and components.
+Composition can be repeated arbitrarily, composing a single component out of many interlocking modules and components.
 [Interfaces](./interfaces.md) enable checking that a particular composition makes sense.